Mount Hope / Canterbury

 Mount Hope / Canterbury is one of five communities that was selected to join the program in 2017.

-We will join community members for a neighborhood walk on Wednesday, October 4, at 4:30 p.m.
-We'll start at Walk Hill Street and Paine Street.
-What we learn from the walk will supplement information:
+We joined community members for a neighborhood walk on Wednesday, October 4, at 4:30 p.m.
+We started at Walk Hill Street and Paine Street.
+What we learned from the walk will supplement information:

 - received in the application

 - reported through the Vision Zero Safety Concerns map, and